13 Ways to Prevent Being the Victim of a Pickpocket

 Everyone makes mistakes, even more so when we leave the comfort of our own home, town, or state.
 One mistake is far more painful for me to discuss because I felt so stupid: when I became the victim of a pickpocket in London.

 It happened after my son and I finished sightseeing at Westminster Abbey.
-We hopped on the Tube so that we could head to our hotel and freshen up before dinner.
+We hopped on the London Underground so that we could head to our hotel and freshen up before dinner.
 Since it was rush hour, the trains were quite crowded and there were no seats available.
 So I was forced to stand, with my wallet in my camera bag, which was strapped diagonally across my body

 During our Underground journey, I noticed a man standing in front of the train doors, looking at me.
 We made eye contact, but something about him made me uneasy, so I looked away.
 When I looked back again, he had vanished.
 This was odd because the train hadn’t yet made any stops.
 But I just shrugged it away and assumed the man had moved down a couple of cars to try and find a seat.